aschoepe/ooxml/doc/ooxml.md

 **border** *args*

 :   Defines a border style for the current workbook and returns an ID to
-    refer to taht style.
+    refer to that style.

-    Create a BORDERID with the following settings for the current workbook.

     The following options are currently supported:

     : **-list**

-      Returns the list of currently defined border style IDs, in stead of BORDERID
+      Returns the list of currently defined border style IDs, instead of BORDERID.

     : -leftstyle BORDERLINESTYLE
     : -rightstyle BORDERLINESTYLE